 Students put a counter up for each sound they hear.
 This helps them isolate each sound in the word.
 If there are 3 circles, that means they must hear and isolate those 3 sounds.
 This really helps students to SLOW DOWN and isolate every sound.

 Once they finish pushing up the counters for each sound, they sweep their finger across the arrow to blend the word.The same thing can be done with play dough.
-Having a child use some sort of manipulative helps the learning become more kinesthetic and hands-on.
-The physical aspect helps the brain connect what they are learning.
+All in all, having a child use some sort of manipulative helps the learning become more kinesthetic and hands-on.
+Notably, the physical aspect helps the brain connect what they are learning.

 Begin by having students make a play dough ball for each circle on the mat.
 As they segment the phonemes (sound out each sound), they smash a ball.